Post-processing and Retouching

 Post-processing is the computer work required to change an out-of-the-camera digital file into a good usable photograph.
 Think of it as polishing a photo to help look its best.
 It’s one of the many things that separates professional photography from amateur.

 Pictures from a cellphone camera are good enough for casual viewing.
-But beyond that, all digital files need some work before being used for web or print, especially for business, corporate and advertising photography.
+Beyond that, all digital files need some work before being used for web or print, especially for business and advertising use.

 How important is your corporate image?
 Why spend all that time and money designing a web site, annual report, brochure or advertisement, and then use only half-done photography?
 Pushing a camera’s shutter button only starts the picture, it doesn’t finish it.

-Many photographers shoot in “raw” mode which requires special software to open the files.
-Raw mode allows for premium image quality.
-Converting a raw file into a more common format takes a few minutes.
+Many photographers shoot in “raw” format which allows for premium image quality.
+Converting a raw file into a usable format takes a few minutes.

-Each image may also require further adjustments to colour, contrast, brightness, saturation and sharpness.
-Each digital picture also requires a full caption and other IPTC information to be added.
+Each image may also require adjustments to colour, contrast, brightness, saturation and sharpness.
+Digital pictures also require a caption and other IPTC information to be added.
 This allows the pictures to be properly archived by the customer and photographer.
-Some customers may also require special keywording to suit their computer system or business needs.
+Some customers may also need special keywording to suit their computer system or business needs.
 This takes a few more minutes.

 If a customer requests that some photos be retouched, then more time and more expertise are required.
-Yes, this means it costs more.
-Retouching changes or enhances the content of the photo to emphasize or hide some details, or to add or eliminate information.
+Retouching modifies or enhances the content of a photo to emphasize or hide some details, or to add or eliminate information.

-Note that due to ethical requirements, news photos, public relations photos and some other editorial images may receive only limited post-processing and should not be retouched.
+Due to ethical reasons, news photos, public relations photos and some other editorial images should receive only limited post-processing and no retouching.

-Retouching is sometimes requested for business portraits, (everyone wants to look 15 years younger).
-Retouching is frequently requested for advertising and marketing photography:
+Photo retouching is sometimes requested for business portraits and is frequently requested for advertising and marketing photography.

-• Almost anything else a business might need: change a yellow tie to dark blue; remove a just-fired employee from a group picture; change the colour of a background; make the store sign stand out more; replace the old logo with the new logo.
+Almost anything else a business might need can be done with retouching: change a yellow tie to dark blue, remove a recently fired employee from a group picture, make the store sign stand out more, replace the old logo with the new logo.

 Can you just send us the original pictures and our guy will do the computer work?

-Except for newspapers, ad agencies and some graphics and design companies, most businesses do not have the proper software, the calibrated computer monitors or the know-how to edit pictures.
-Hint: Microsoft Word isn’t for photo editing.
+Except for ad agencies and some graphics and design companies, most businesses do not have the proper software, the calibrated computer monitors, or the expertise, to properly edit pictures.

-Digital files from a camera are considered “proofs” just like the little 4×6 prints you get from the photofinishing store.
+Digital files from a camera are considered “proofs” just like the little 4×6 prints you used to get from the photofinishing store.
 Good enough for casual viewing and scrapbooks.
+But not good enough for business or professional use.

-Post-processed pictures are like good quality prints that you’d be proud to frame and hang on a wall.
+Post-processed pictures are like good quality prints that you’d be proud to hang on a wall.

 Retouched photos are refined pictures that exceed your expectations.